ethereum/EIPs/EIPS/eip-signTypedData.md

 [geth-issue-14794]: https://github.com/ethereum/go-ethereum/issues/14794
 [trezor]: https://github.com/trezor/trezor-mcu/issues/163

-Both determinism and invectiveness would be trivially true if `len(b)` was left out entirely.
+Both determinism and injectiveness would be trivially true if `len(b)` was left out entirely.
 The point is, it is difficult to map arbitrary sets to bytestrings without introducing security issues in the encoding function.
 Yet the current design of `eth_sign` still takes a bytestring as input and expects implementors to come up with an encoding.

 ### Messages

 The `eth_sign` call assumes messages to be bytestrings.
 In practice we are not hashing bytestrings but the collection of all semantically different messages of all different DApps `𝕄`.
 Unfortunately, this set is impossible to formalize so we approximate it with the set of typed named structures `𝕊` and a domain separator `𝔹²⁵⁶` to obtain the set `𝔹²⁵⁶ × 𝕊`.
 This standard formalizes the set `𝕊` and provides a deterministic injective encoding function for `𝔹²⁵⁶ × 𝕊`.

 ## Specification